idvorkin/idvorkin.github.io/_d/time-off-12-2020.md

 - The kids are also off, so an optimal time to spend with them
 - There are naturally 4 holiday days so spending 6 days, you get a solid 14 days off.

-### A Stacking of work stuff
+### January is going to be a tough month at work.

-January will be my first calibration at FB, I've got multiple people onboarding, planning and all the normal manager complexities simultaniously.
-All of these situations occur naturally while being a manager, but it is hard when they all stack.
+January will be my first calibration at FB, I've got multiple people onboarding, and planning and all the normal manager complexities simultaniously.
+All of these situations occur naturally while being a manager, but it is hard when they all happen at the same time.
 I'll spend some time during holidays writing out reasonable expectations and best practices for dealing with these.